 Placer mining can be as simple as using a shovel and a gold pan in a creek.

-A machine-digging operation generally uses a backhoe or larger excavator and a more sophisticated "wash plant" for processing - separating the gold from the pay dirt.
+A machine-digging operation generally uses a backhoe or larger excavator and a more sophisticated "wash plant" for separating the gold from the pay dirt.
+See the Mining Equipment page for more information.

 Of course, there are